distillpub/post--activation-atlas/README.md

 ## Bugs

+move hovercard to root so can get around the css contain problem.

 in options restrict gridsize to relevant levels.

-move hovercard to root so can get around the css contain problem.

 quicklinks in multiple layers causes weird async loading issues.

 Make minimap a little bigger

+Colab notebooks

 # Tweaks

+Fix zoom.html
+mousewheel and touch zoom support

 add "reset" to layer tour (and possible zoom buttons)

-mousewheel and touch zoom support

 detal.html and link to it somewhere

+label only every nth cell if cells are too small

 smooth zoom between gridsizes
+autochoose gridsize

 no label shadow (or labels) when zooming or panning.